Analyzing the Roles of Language and Vision in Learning from Limited Data

 \subsection{Limitations and Future Work}

 While the results of our simulations provide insight into the roles of language and vision in learning from limited data, we acknowledge a few limitations.
 First, because the text we use as our language input was obtained from the image's source rather than annotated, they vary in descriptiveness.
-Future work should aim to understand how the tags' quality affects errors and potentially collect new tags via crowdsourcing processes like STEP-Tag \citep{marjieh2022words} or by using a \textbf{V}LM.
-We also acknowledge the limitations of solely running our evaluations on GPT.
-The closed nature of GPT's architecture and training data make it challenging to ensure that our test data was not part of GPT's training data.
+Future work should explore collecting new tags via crowdsourcing processes like STEP-Tag \citep{marjieh2022words} or by using a \textbf{V}LM.
+We also acknowledge the limitations of solely running our evaluations on GPT due to the closed nature of its architecture and training data.
 To increase the robustness of our findings, we aim to repeat experiments on open-source models such as LLaMA \citep{touvron2023llama} and LLaVA \citep{liu2023llava}.
-Lastly, as mentioned earlier, we acknowledge that while the language models are trained on massive amounts of data, the pre-trained image model uses a much smaller dataset, which may be limiting its performance (and hence underestimating the contribution of prior knowledge in the vision case).
+Lastly, as mentioned earlier, we acknowledge the pre-trained image model is smaller than the \textbf{V}LM and uses a much smaller dataset, which may be limiting its performance (and hence underestimating the contribution of prior knowledge in the vision case).
 We hope to find or train image models on comparable amounts of data to further investigate our hypotheses.

-Potential extensions of our work include extending the text modality to sentence descriptions and collecting benchmarks of human performance on these tasks to understand how close these models come to human visual understanding.